 Learn how to make dried citrus ornaments to embellish your wreaths and to hang on your Christmas tree.
 Easy to make and their natural beauty really shines.

-For this project you will need a garnish tool to carve sections of peel from the fruit.
+For this project, you will need a garnishing tool to carve sections of peel from the fruit.
 You can easily pick one up at any major grocery or retailer for less than $10.